 There are four primary roles under HTA licences.
 The list below gives a short definition of each role.
 You can find more details on the responsibilities that come with each role under the sector-specific information.

 Designated Individuals (DIs)

 - DIs have a legal duty to ensure that statutory and regulatory requirements are met.
 They are responsible for supervising licensed activities and ensuring suitable practices are taking place.
 An establishment licensed under the HT Act or Q&S Regulations must have a DI.

 - For licences under The Quality and Safety of Organs Intended for Transplantation Regulations 2012, there must be a Named Contact for each clinical area of specialty.

 - PDs assist DIs in ensuring compliance with HTA standards.
 PDs can assist with developing procedures, as well as reporting incidents.
 If you have satellite sites, there should be at least one PD for each site.

 - A licence holder can be an individual or a corporate body.
-We recommend that a corporate body is the licence holder, with a senior manager acting as the named contact on its behalf.
+We recommend that a licence holder is a senior manager from a corporate body, acting as the representative on its behalf.